HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Regarding other elements, the order followed almost the same pattern as the mobile and desktop comparison shown above.

 When analyzing the resulting data for both graphs, the dominance of `en` suggests that a large proportion of content is still tailored to English speakers.
-The correlation appears to be a result of English not only being the [most spoken language](https://www.statista.com/statistics/266808/the-most-spoken-languages-worldwide/), but also widely used throughout global markets and a requisite for entrance to the powerful United States market (en-us).
+The correlation appears to be a result of English not only being the <a hreflang="en" href="https://www.statista.com/statistics/266808/the-most-spoken-languages-worldwide/">most spoken language</a>, but also widely used throughout global markets and a requisite for entrance to the powerful United States market (en-us).

 Even though Mandarin is the second most spoken language in the world, the dominant search engine for this language, Baidu, does not require specific tags for locating Chinese websites.
 As a result, it presents a challenge when collecting data for the language.
 Still, `zh-tw` (the Chinese spoken in Taiwan) appears in the 13th position for language usage.